anathonous/anathonous.github.io/_posts/2021-02-02-MacProFreeBSD.md

 linux_load="YES"
 agp_load="YES"
 ```
 The video driver does act wonky in tty though.
 It will flash green and pink with the text going garbled and i noticed the text is still very large in tty.
-Changing you vt will resolve this issue.
+Changing your vt will resolve this issue.
 ```
 /boot/loader.conf
 kern.vty=sc
 ```

 ## Kernel
 I get tons of kernel related errors.
 Apparently it has something to do with the smart battery.
 You can disable them.
 ```
 /boot/loader.conf